synesthesiam/old-custom-components/README.md

 Overview
 ----------

-rhasspy provides a set of custom components for Home Assistant, which depend on the tools found in [rhasspy-tools](https://github.com/synesthesiam/rhasspy-tools).
+Rhasspy provides a set of custom components for Home Assistant, which depend on the tools found in [rhasspy-tools](https://github.com/synesthesiam/rhasspy-tools).
 There are [several